ExpediaGroup/beekeeper/README.md

 - `drop_partition`
 - `drop_table`

 By default, `alter_partition` and `alter_table` events require no further configuration.
-However, in order to avoid unexpected data loss, other even types require whitelsiting on a per table basis.
+However, in order to avoid unexpected data loss, other event types require whitelisting on a per table basis.
 See [Hive table configuration](#hive-table-configuration) for more details.

 ## Hive table configuration